Malice in the Palace: Copyright status

-Malice in the Palace is one of four Columbia Stooge shorts that fell into the public domain after their copyright expired in the 1960s, the other three being Sing a Song of Six Pants, Brideless Groom (both 1947), and Disorder in the Court (1936).
+Malice in the Palace is one of four Columbia Stooge shorts that fell into the public domain after their copyright expired in 1964, the other three being Sing a Song of Six Pants, Brideless Groom (both 1947), and Disorder in the Court (1936).
 As such, these four shorts frequently appear on budget VHS and DVD compilations.

 In popular culture

 Malice in the Palace was one of five Stooge films included in the TBS 1995 Halloween special The Three Stooges Fright Night along with Spooks (1953), If a Body Meets a Body (1945), We Want Our Mummy (1939), and The Hot Scots (1948).

 The 2004 NBA brawl between the Indiana Pacers and the Detroit Pistons has come to be known as the Malice at the Palace, a play on the title of this short and a reference to the fact that the event happened at The Palace of Auburn Hills.

 This short was seen in a movie theater in The Garbage Pail Kids Movie.

+The routine where Hassan ben Sober and Ginna Rumma believe they are eating real rabbit and dog also appeared in the Abbott and Costello film The Naughty Nineties four years earlier.